Sand Calculator

 - How deep should the sand base be under pavers?

 - A paver sand base should be 1 inch of coarse bedding sand over a 4-inch compacted gravel sub-base.
-The sand layer levels and cushions the pavers — keep it at exactly 1 inch for best results.
+The sand layer levels and cushions the pavers, so keep it at exactly 1 inch for best results.

 - What is the difference between play sand and fill sand?

-- Play sand is washed, fine-grained, and rounded — safe for sandboxes and children's areas.
+- Play sand is washed, fine-grained, and rounded, making it safe for sandboxes and children's areas.
 Fill sand is coarser, may contain silt, and is used for sub-base and drainage projects.
 Never use fill sand in a sandbox.

 - How many tons of sand are in a cubic yard?